Note

 Practice prompt

-Be mindful about the way a child with SRB is described when talking or case-noting.
+Be mindful about the way a child with harmful sexual behaviours is described when talking or case-noting.
 Labels like ‘offender’ and ‘perpetrator’ are pathologising and can alienate the child and family, creating an additional burden.
-It is more appropriate to use the term ‘child with sexually reactive behaviours'.
-Refer to the Overview section for further information on the use of language regarding child sexual abuse.
+It is more appropriate to use the term ‘child with harmful sexual behaviours'.
+Refer to the Overview of child sexual abuse section for further information on the use of language regarding child sexual abuse.

-Risk factors for sexually reactive behaviours occurring in care
+Risk factors for harmful sexual behaviours occurring for a child in care

-NextRisk assessment and decision making if a child has sexually reactive behaviours
+NextRisk assessment and decision making for children with harmful sexual behaviours

 Published on: